 An increase in the technology hospitals and medical providers require has put a strain on facilities to find enough IT personnel for the task.
 Unfortunately, hospitals prefer to hire only IT staff with knowledge and experience in the health care industry, putting an even greater strain on the shortage as they pass on skilled information technology experts without the required experience in the field.

-In 2014, one-third of managers needed to cut back or delay health-care-related IT projects due to not having enough staff for the job.
-To meet the demand, three-fourths of health care managers had to resort to outsourcing at least some of their IT tasks.
+In 2014, one-third of managers needed to cut back or delay health-care-related technology projects due to not having enough staff for the job.
+To meet the demand, three-fourths of health care managers had to resort to outsourcing at least some of their technical tasks.

 Some hospitals have sought to alleviate the problem by requiring their existing medical staff to take on IT tasks.
 Cross-training nurses and doctors in health IT does not solve the problem, but only asks more of already overworked and short-staffed medical professionals.
 Additionally, the specialization in software development and maintenance requires more education than a few short courses in computer familiarization.
 Health facilities need dedicated IT staff to keep their systems working.